Supply chain cost optimization: what you need to know

 Investment costs

-A manager needs to make decisions about when and where to invest in order to ensure their company’s growth.
+A manager needs to make decisions about when and where to invest to ensure the company’s growth.
 An investment can affect any step of the supply chain, so they’re going to need an end-to-end view of their operations.
 However, such visibility is impossible without transparent and accurate supply chain analytics.

 In the end, the manager should be able to calculate these investment costs in advance by exploring "what-if" scenarios to prepare for any possible losses.
 Handling investment costs will ensure that your decisions will not compromise your supply chain with unexpected expenses.